JetBrains/intellij-sdk-docs/topics/products/appcode/app_code.md

 >
 {type="note"}

-The table below summarizes the [Gradle IntelliJ Plugin](tools_gradle_intellij_plugin.md) attributes to set in the plugin project's Gradle build script.
+The table below summarizes the [](tools_gradle_intellij_plugin.md) attributes to set in the plugin project's Gradle build script.
 Click on an entry in the table's *Attribute* column to go to the documentation about that attribute.

 | `gradle-intellij-plugin` Attribute                                                   | Attribute Value                                                                                                                                                                                                   |